hoelzl/clm/README.md

 $ tox
 ```

-Currently Python versions 3.8, 3.9 and 3.10 are tested; dependencies for `tox`
+Currently, Python versions 3.8, 3.9 and 3.10 are tested; dependencies for `tox`
 are installed using `tox-conda`.

 ## Setting up Completions